-- 14.1 It is the responsibility of the Trustee, at all times, including under any Trustee Law to: - a) ensure that the Fund remains a Complying SMSF; - ensure that the Fund Trust Deed and Rules remain current with the Superannuation Laws; - c) act honestly in all matters concerning the Fund; - exercise, in all matters affecting the Fund and its Members, the same degree of care, skill and diligence as any normal prudent Trustee; - e) ensure that the Trustee's duties and powers are performed and exercised in the best interests of Members of the Fund;
+- 14.1 It is the responsibility of the Trustee, at all times, including under any Trustee Law to: - a) ensure that the Fund remains a Complying SMSF; - b) ensure that the Fund Trust Deed and Rules remain current; - c) act honestly in all matters concerning the Fund; - d) exercise, in all matters affecting the Fund and its Members, the same degree of care, skill and diligence as any normal prudent Trustee; - e) ensure that the Trustee's duties and powers are performed and exercised in the best interests of Members of the Fund; - not enter into any contract, transaction or agreement or do anything that would prevent or hinder the Trustee in suitably performing or exercising the Trustee's functions and powers; - g) disclose any conflict of interest in any dealing with the Fund, or any transaction or investment undertaken on behalf of the Fund;

-- ensure that Members only access their Superannuation Interest where allowed under Superannuation Laws and refrain from entering into transactions that would circumvent any restrictions to pay benefits; - g) ensure that money and other assets of the Fund are kept separate from any money or other assets of the Member, Trustee, or Director of a Corporate Trustee of the Fund. - h) Take any appropriate action that is deemed necessary to adequately protect the Fund's assets. - not enter into any contract, transaction or agreement or do anything that would prevent or hinder the Trustee in suitably performing or exercising the Trustee's functions and powers; - j) disclose any conflict of interest in any dealing with the Fund, or any transaction or investment undertaken on behalf of the Fund; - k) provide to Members access to all and any information and documents required to be given or viewed by Members under the Superannuation Laws but subject to the Privacy Act 1988; - I) prepare, implement and regularly review an Investment Strategy for the Fund that has regard to all the circumstances of the Fund including, but not limited to risk, likely investment return, diversification, liquidity for cash flow requirements and consideration of insurance that may include the creation of an Insurance Strategy; - m) ensure the efficient administration of the Fund including, but not limited to, the payment of all taxes, excess contributions taxes and other imposts that must be paid by the Fund and the lodgment of all compulsory documentation to the Regulator in respect of the Fund and ensure that the Fund meets its Superannuation Law compliance responsibilities; - n) keep and retain all records, documents and minutes of valid Trustee meetings for the minimum prescribed periods of time, so as to enable the efficient Fund administration, completion of the annual audit by the Auditor and any other requirements in accordance with the Superannuation Laws; - notify the Regulator, in accordance with the provisions of the Superannuation Laws, of significant events and other events that occur in the Fund including any change in Trustee where required.
-The Trustee is to notify the Regulator of these events within the time period required; - p) not seek to delegate Trustee powers and responsibilities under the Rules of the Fund or the Superannuation Laws unless otherwise permitted; - q) keep informed of the Superannuation Laws, including accepting contributions, paying benefits and certain investment restrictions, and if required by the Superannuation Laws or the Regulator, undertake any education or other mandatory or voluntary knowledge requirements; - r) deal with the Regulator and any other regulatory authority as required under the Superannuation Laws;

-- 14.2 The Trustee must not be paid or otherwise receive any remuneration for acting or carrying out its responsibilities as Trustee of the Fund unless otherwise permitted under the Superannuation Laws and/or any determination by the Regulator. - 14.3 Where required by the Superannuation Laws the Trustee may hear any complaint by a Member or their Legal Personal Representative regarding the Member's Superannuation Interest or Superannuation Benefit.
+- h) provide to Members access to all and any information required to be given or viewed by Members under the Superannuation Laws but subject to the Privacy Act 1988; - i) ensure the efficient administration of the Fund including, but not limited to, the payment of all taxes, excess contributions taxes and other imposts that must be paid by the Fund and the lodgment of all compulsory documentation to the Regulator in respect of the Fund and ensure that the Fund meets its Superannuation Law compliance responsibilities; - j) keep all records, documents and minutes of valid Trustee meetings to enable the efficient administration and audit of the Fund by the Auditor and the Regulator so as to comply with all Superannuation Laws in respect of the keeping of records, documents and minutes for the Fund; - k) notify the Regulator, in accordance with the provisions of the Superannuation Laws, of significant events and other events that occur in the Fund including any change in Trustee where required.
+The Trustee is to notify the Regulator of these events within the time period required; - not seek to delegate Trustee powers and responsibilities under the Rules of the Fund or the Superannuation Laws unless otherwise permitted; - m) keep informed of the Superannuation Laws and if required by the Superannuation Laws or the Regulator, undertake any education or other mandatory or voluntary knowledge requirements; - n) deal with the Regulator and any other regulatory authority as required under the Superannuation Laws; - o) create an Insurance Strategy for the Fund; and - p) regularly review and if necessary, upgrade the Trust Deed to maintain the Fund as a complying Superannuation Fund and be up-to-date with any regulatory changes in relation to the Superannuation Laws. - 14.2 The Trustee must not be paid or otherwise receive any remuneration for acting or carrying out its responsibilities as Trustee of the Fund unless otherwise permitted under the Superannuation Laws and/or any determination by the Regulator. - 14.3 Where required by the Superannuation Laws the Trustee may hear any complaint by a Member or their Legal Personal Representative regarding the Member's Superannuation Interest or Superannuation Benefit.
 The Trustee must attend to the complaint in a timely manner and respond to the complainant in an appropriate method.